y11en/tlse/README.md

 # TLSe

-Single C file TLS 1.3, 1.2, 1.1 and 1.0 implementation, using [libtomcrypt](https://github.com/libtom/libtomcrypt "libtomcrypt")  as crypto library.
-It also supports DTLS 1.2 and 1.0, over SCTP.
+Single C file TLS 1.3, 1.2, 1.1 and 1.0(without the weak ciphers) implementation, using [libtomcrypt](https://github.com/libtom/libtomcrypt "libtomcrypt") as crypto library.
+It also supports DTLS 1.2 and 1.0.
 Before using tlse.c you may want to download and compile tomcrypt; alternatively you may use libtomcrypt.c (see Compiling).
 I'm working at an alternative efficient RSA signing, DH and Curve25519 implementation, to allow the compilation, alternatively, without tomcrypt, on devices where memory and code size is an issue.

-**Note**: ~~TLSe supports TLS 1.3 server-side only (no client yet).~~ It does not implement 0-RTT.
+**Note**: It does not implement 0-RTT.
 Client-side TLS 1.3 support is experimental.
+Also, RSA key exchange is disabled by default.
+If you wish to use them, you must compile wiht -DTLS_NO_ROBOT_MITIGATION.

 Like this project ?
 You may donate Bitcoin for this project at 14LqvMzFfaJ82C7wY5iavvTf9HPELYWsax